beder/beder.dev/README.md

-# beder.dev
+# beder.dev Website

-This repository contains the files for the personal website of Beder Acosta Borges, a software engineer based in Milan, Italy.
+The source code for the official website of beder.dev, a software development company specializing in custom software solutions, full-stack development, and data analysis.

 ## Contact